 The Writing Initiative

-The Binghamton University Writing Initiative is the home of First-Year Writing and the Writing Center, and shares strategic alliances and institutional space with the English as a Second Language Program.
-Our mission is to foster the academic and civic literacies essential for success in the university and beyond.
-Our focus on writing is not simply an attempt to help students acquire rudimentary skills, however, but to prepare them to articulate complex positions in a variety of genres and contexts.
-Designed by specialists and informed by current research, our courses promote writing as a way of learning about and engaging in the most important issues of our time.
+The Writing Initiative at Binghamton University is home to a variety of courses and resources that foster the academic and civic literacies essential for success in the university and beyond.
+We help prepare students to articulate complex positions across a variety of genres and contexts.
+Designed by specialists and informed by current research, our courses and services promote writing as a way of learning about and engaging in the most important issues of our time.

 We offer undergraduates a range of first-year and upper-division writing courses, which can lead to a Writing Studies Minor.
 We publish outstanding student essays in Binghamton Writes: A Journal of First-Year Writing.
 We provide writing tutoring for all Binghamton University community members, from first-year students, to graduate students and faculty.
 And we offer Campus-Wide Writing Support and Faculty Outreach to help bolster Binghamton University’s commitment to the central role of writing to disciplinary learning.

 We support our writing teachers by requiring all PhD candidates who teach in our program to take a course in rhetoric and writing studies and participate in an intensive mentoring program through our Composition Mentoring Groups.
 We also offer all of our faculty, including adjuncts and graduate students, the opportunity to attend conferences and professional development workshops in rhetoric and writing studies, to ensure our program stays current in the best practices of the teaching of writing.
 Our faculty include active researchers and writers that present at conferences and publish in a variety of genres.